 Sometimes you have writer’s block for a good reason: At some point in your story, you took a wrong turn.
 If you try some of the above suggestions and keep meeting with a feeling of stagnation, you may want to take a look back at your work and ask yourself whether this could be the source.

-If your problem is the former – you have an outline that your story just doesn’t seem to fit, remember that an outline is a guide, not a last will and testament.
-Feel free to take detours from your original planned route.
-If the issue is the latter, summarize what you have so far and try to create condensed chapter summaries or time-lines for individual characters.
-Stepping back from a detailed view often helps you see the broader directions of your story’s arcs.
+Remember that an outline is a guide, not a last will and testament.
+Feel free to take detours from your original planned route if you’ve plotted everything out.
+If you never outlined, summarize what you have so far and try to create condensed chapter summaries or time-lines for individual characters.
+Stepping back from a detailed view often helps you see the broader directions of your story’s arcs, and remember the underlying purpose driving developments from scene to scene.

 Join Now Novel to enjoy a supportive community of writers and brainstorm your best ideas.